Make Fun Of Life!

 Six sly sailors sold seven slightly salted salmon.

-Mr. See and Mr. Soar
+Mr. See And Mr. Soar

 Mr. See owned a saw.